SELECTION OF QUESTIONS AND ANSWERS

 — Charles, USA

-Unless one intends to take part in weight-lifting or body-building competitions, it is not a wise use of time to train to life 1000 pounds.
+Unless one intends to take part in weight-lifting or body-building competitions, it is not a wise use of time to train to lift weights of 1000 jins or 1000 pounds.

 Pushing Mountains is one of the exercises in our Eighteen Lohan Hands.
 We practice it very often, and it gives us a lot of benefits.